 What’s happening in Texas is heartbreaking, and yet it will be a more frequent part of modern life unless we do something about it."
 8

 Surveys of papers by climate scientists have indicated that: among those papers that specify a root cause of climate change, 97% agree that is primarily caused by human activity.
 A consensus of scientists also agree that climate change is the direct cause of the recent increased ferocity of hurricanes.
-Some scientists believe that climate change is also increasing the frequency of hurricanes.
+Some scientists also believe that climate change is also increasing the frequency of hurricanes.